 Conflict is also a key driver of severe food crises, including famine—a fact officially recognized by the UN Security Council in May 20184 .
 Hunger and undernutrition are much worse when conflicts are prolonged and institutions are weak.
 The number of conflicts is on the rise, some worsened by climate-related shocks.
 People and organizations working to combat hunger must take conflict-sensitive approaches, much more so than in the past.8

 Weather-related events, in part associated with climate change, have also impacted food availability in many countries and thus contributed to the rise of food insecurity.
 Economic downturns in countries dependent on oil and other primary-commodity export revenues has also affected food availability and decreased people’s ability to access food.9

 - There is more than enough food produced in the world to feed everyone on the planet.

-- About 690 million people worldwide go to bed hungry each night.
+- As many as 811 million people worldwide go to bed hungry each night.

 - Small farmers, herders, and fishermen produce about 70 percent of the global food supply, yet they are especially vulnerable to food insecurity – poverty and hunger are most acute among rural populations.

 - Conflict is a cause and consequence of hunger.
 In 2020, conflict was the primary driver of hunger for 99.1 million people in 23 countries

 - An estimated 14 million children under the age of five worldwide suffer from severe acute malnutrition, also known as severe wasting, yet only 25 percent of acutely malnourished children have access to lifesaving treatment.